Notes From The Road: 2012 in review

 “About 55,000 tourists visit Liechtenstein every year.
 This blog was viewed about 170,000 times in 2012.
 If it were Liechtenstein, it would take about 3 years for that many people to see it.
 Your blog had more visits than a small country in Europe!”

 2. The source was not found, but some or all event logs could not be searched.
-Inaccessible logs: Security. posted on February 2012
+Inaccessible logs: Security. posted in February 2012

 3. BizTalk 2010 Installation and Configuration – Installing and Configuring BizTalk Server (Part 8) posted on October 2010

-4. Visio 2010 Stencil for BizTalk Server Updated posted on June 2011
+4. Visio 2010 Stencil for BizTalk Server Updated posted in June 2011

-5. How To import Add Reference from WSDL file posted on June 2009
+5. How To import Add Reference from WSDL file posted in June 2009

-I’m always curious to see these statistics because they never match with my favorite’s posts that I enjoyed writing:
+I’m always curious to see these statistics because they never match with my favorite posts that I enjoyed writing:

 TechNet Wiki

-Last year I wrote a total of 21 wiki articles for Microsoft TechNet Wiki and edit an enormous amount of existing articles, these were my favorites:
+Last year, I wrote a total of 21 wiki articles for Microsoft TechNet Wiki and edited an enormous number of existing articles.
+These were my favorites:

 • BizTalk: List of Errors and Warnings, Causes and Solutions: This article is intended to be a knowledge base of all Errors and Warnings, Causes and Solutions documented in all stages/components of BizTalk: different stages of development, deployment, adapters, runtime, setup, and configuration…

-• BizTalk Server: Basics principles of Maps: In this article, as we explore the BizTalk Mapper Designer, we try to explain its main concepts, covering slightly themes such as product architecture, BizTalk Schemas and some of the most widely used standards in the translation of messages.
+• BizTalk Server: Basic principles of Maps: In this article, as we explore the BizTalk Mapper Designer, we try to explain its main concepts, covering several themes such as product architecture, BizTalk Schemas, and some of the most widely used standards in the translation of messages.

 • Installing BizTalk Server 2010 in a Basic Multi-Computer Environment: This guide describes some of the considerations that apply to the various parts of a BizTalk Server installation in a basic multi-computer environment.